kumarnikhil07/Power-Bi-Dashboard/README.md

 This project aims to closely monitor the performance of a recently inaugurated e-store, leveraging data-driven insights to make informed decisions that enhance customer acquisition, engagement, and ultimately drive sales for business growth.

-##Insights and Analysis
+## key areas:

-This project focuses on the following key areas:
+1)Evaluate Products and Brands Performance: Analyze the performance of various products and brands available on the e-store.

-Evaluate Products and Brands Performance: Analyze the performance of various products and brands available on the e-store.
+2)Analyze Marketing Campaign Parameters: Evaluate the effectiveness of different marketing campaigns and assess e-store performance across different regions.

-Analyze Marketing Campaign Parameters: Evaluate the effectiveness of different marketing campaigns and assess e-store performance across different regions.
+## Expected Outcomes:

-##Business Benefits
+## Business Benefits
 The insights derived from this analysis offer several business benefits:

-Enhance Operational Efficiency:
+1)Enhance Operational Efficiency:
 Analyzing performance metrics helps in managing store inventories, products, and orders more effectively.

-Decision Making:
+2)Decision Making:
 In-depth analysis provides valuable insights for making informed decisions, such as identifying ideal locations for expansion.
 Insights can guide marketing strategy adjustments, such as prioritizing promotions for top-selling products to attract more customers.

 ### Steps followed

-- Step 1 : Load data into SQL, and created some features or columns for better analysis.
+- Step 1 : The Datasets- Order, Marketing and Products.
+Loaded datasets into SQL, and created some features or columns(Such as Order Type, User Type, Discout Groups etc.) for better analysis.
 - Code for each feature:

 -- 1. Update UserType based on various conditions